Aircraft catapult: First recorded flight using a catapult

-Aviation pioneer and Smithsonian Secretary Samuel Langley used a spring-operated catapult to launch his successful flying models and his failed Aerodrome of 1903.
-Likewise the Wright Brothers beginning in 1904 used a weight and derrick styled catapult to assist their early aircraft with a takeoff in a limited distance.
+The aviation pioneer and Smithsonian Secretary Samuel Langley used a spring-operated catapult to launch his successful flying models and his failed Aerodrome of 1903.
+The Wright brothers had laid a rail to allow their Flyer to gain sufficient speed in their first successful attempt to launch it, done in 1903 in coastal North Carolina with the wind’s assistance, but wind speeds around their home in Ohio were seldom as high.
+After extending their launch rail to over 250 ft along uneven ground and finding that shifting winds made the task impractical, they decided to build their next airplane a catapult in the form of a derrick-like metal tower.
+From the tower hung cast iron weights totaling 1400 lb suspended by a rope, attached to the plane and leveraged three to one so that their fall of over 16 ft would pull the plane 50 ft forward, where a loop on the rope would slip off, the plane by then moving fast enough to rise into the air.
+The brothers began using this catapult launcher in September 1904.

 On 31 July 1912, Theodore Gordon Ellyson became the first person to be launched from a U.S. Navy catapult system.
 The Navy had been perfecting a compressed-air catapult system and mounted it on the Santee Dock in Annapolis, Maryland.
 The first attempt nearly killed Lieutenant Ellyson when the plane left the ramp with its nose pointing upward and it caught a crosswind, pushing the plane into the water.
 Ellyson was able to escape from the wreckage unhurt.
 On 12 November 1912, Lt.
 Ellyson made history as the Navy's first successful catapult launch, from a stationary coal barge.
 On 5 November 1915, Lieutenant Commander Henry C. Mustin made the first catapult launch from a ship underway.